BaltaZar-7/StolenMeatMod/README.md

 ## Installation

-Download and install dependancy Moddata.
+Download and install dependancy mods: Moddata and ModSettings
 Download and place the dll file into your \Mods folder.
 Change the settings in ModSettings to your liking!